QuickFastly/Nova-Regna/World/Inhabitants/Shark.md

 ### Life cycle

 Shark spirits grow at the same rate as humans, but continue to grow taller for an additional few years, giving them their distinctive towering stature.
 Around 60 years of age, their hair never turns gray and their skin rarely becomes wrinkled, yet their bodies begin to wither away on the inside.
+As a result, the most common cause of death among shark spirits (excluding violent causes) is multiple organ dysfunction syndrome.

 It is theorized that this is caused by their immense everyday energy expenditure becoming too much for their bodies to handle, and that they may be able to live far longer with further advancement of medical technology.